ANCSLEEP BLOG

 Potential Sleep Problems Not Related to Age

 Older people tend to exhibit more sleep disorders [NSF's 2003 Sleep in America], and may be more prone to sleep disorders.
 This is an important fact to recognize.
-It's also important to recognize what may be normal (albeit confounding or confusing changes) and what are abnormal sleep changes.
+It's also important to recognize what may be normal and abnormal sleep changes.

 While a shift in circadian rhythm (earlier to bed, earlier to rise) may be normal, early to bed and late to rise is not considered a normal circadian rhythm shift.
 While it may be normal to feel less satisfied in the morning and want a nap in the afternoon, chronic sleepiness all day long is generally not a normal part of aging.
 Having trouble falling asleep may be normal, but lying in bed for hours every night is likely abnormal and not related to aging.

-The main point is this: sleep changes as you age are normal, as discussed, but extreme changes or changes that interfere with your ability to be healthy and functional are likely not related to aging.
+In conclusion, sleep changes with age are normal, as discussed, but extreme changes or changes that interfere with your ability to be healthy and functional are likely not related to aging.
 Pay attention to the factors that may be causing a sleep disorder:

 • Large hormonal changes later in life